ta10101/BroNode/README.md

 1. Download a release of the iso from our releases page: TBD
 2. Burn a USB stick, to install on your own hardware or install it in a virtualized environment of your choosing.
 3. Follow the instructions provided to choose persistence, container instance, and other configuration options for the machine.
-4. Follow [these](TBD) instructions to install and manage hApp instances you will be hosting.
+4. Follow [these](TBD) instructions to install and manage hApp instances you will be running on your node.

 ## Documentation